Frequently Asked Questions (FAQs)

 What is contemplative practice?

-According to writer and contemplative teacher Richard Rohr, contemplation is meeting as much reality as we can handle in its most simple and immediate form, without filters, judgments, and commentaries.
-Contemplative practice leads to greater ease and stability while cultivating resilience and compassion.
-The Center for Contemplative Mind in Society offers the following helpful definition: Contemplative practices are practical, radical, and transformative, developing capacities for deep concentration and quieting the mind in the midst of the action and distraction that fills everyday life.
-This state of calm centeredness is an aid to exploration of meaning, purpose and values.
+Contemplative practices are practical and transformative, developing the capacities for deep concentration and quieting the mind in the midst of the action and distraction that fills everyday life.
 Contemplative practices can help develop greater empathy and communication skills, improve focus and attention, reduce stress and enhance creativity, supporting a loving and compassionate approach to life.
-Explore the tree of contemplative practices.

-Are there regular meditation groups at the Copper Beech Institute?
+Are there regular meditation groups at Copper Beech Institute?

 Is Copper Beech Institute a religious organization?

-No. Since awareness is an innate capacity of all people, mindfulness practice transcends ethnic, racial, gender, and religious difference.
-The Copper Beech Institute is a secular organization which seeks to create a safe and healing space where people of various backgrounds—both non-religious and religious feel welcome to experience the transformative and healing dimensions of mindfulness practice.
-We recognize the important role both sacred and secular contemplative traditions play in creating a more compassionate sustainable world.
-Therefore, we offer contemplative programs drawing from the wisdom of diverse traditions.
+No. Copper Beech Institute is a secular organization that welcomes all people to experience the transformative and healing dimensions of mindfulness practice regardless of their ethnic, racial, gender, or religious background.
+We recognize the important role both sacred and secular contemplative traditions play in creating a more compassionate sustainable world and therefore offer contemplative programs drawing from the wisdom of diverse traditions.

-What is the relationship between Copper Beech Institute and Holy Family Passionist Retreat Center?
+What is the relationship between Copper Beech Institute and Holy Family Retreat Center?

-What are the accommodations like and what should I bring?
+What are the accommodations and food like, and what should I bring?

 Can children and teens attend a retreat at Copper Beech?